 Grandpa, you were my Dad often.
 You use to play ball with me we use to go fishing with Uncle Joey and I miss you so much.
 I hope you and Grandma have already had a good polka dance together.
 Help guide me to living a life of love and lead me to the gates so that I may be able to join you and Grandma can teach me how to Polka.
 You may have left us but you’re where you want to be.
-I love and miss you both.Tommy Donohue (3 months ago)
+I love and miss you both.Tommy Donohue (over 1 year ago)

 Pat was a devoted step father, father in law, and grandfather.
 We will miss holidays, birthdays, and all of the times that we were able to share with him.
 Pam will especially miss watching sporting events with him.
 There will forever be a void in all of our hearts.
 We know you are with loved ones that have passed before you.
-We will miss him dearly due to the fact that he was not only family but also a friend.Brett, Pam, and Shelby (3 months ago)
+We will miss him dearly due to the fact that he was not only family but also a friend.Brett, Pam, and Shelby (over 1 year ago)

 Our hearts are broken to hear the sad news of our Patsy's passing.
 We loved him dearly and will surely miss him.
 Our sympathy goes out to Dee his loving wife, who stood by him all the way, and her family who help Pat as well.
 Also our regrets go out to cousin Cathy and Gary and family, especially Tommy.
 We will cherish our wonderful memories of our yearly visits to Pa.
 Rest in peace Pat, you certainly deserve it.
-All our love, from Rick and Connie O'Donnell Smith, and the O'Donnell family in Connecticut.Connie & Rick Smith (3 months ago)
+All our love, from Rick and Connie O'Donnell Smith, and the O'Donnell family in Connecticut.Connie & Rick Smith (over 1 year ago)